AxiSEMunity/AxiSEM3D/doc/Installation.md

 # load HDF5
 module load cray-hdf5/1.10.2.0
 ```
+Whether one needs to load `HDF5` depends on how the used `NetCDF` was compiled.
+If

 If a package is missing, one may turn to the admin or install it from scratch following the official instructions ([`FFTW`](http://www.fftw.org/fftw3_doc/Installation-on-Unix.html), [`Metis`](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) and [`NetCDF`](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html)).